 Liz Schramm is the Program Specialist/Naturalist at Nahant Marsh.
 She received her Bachelors in Biology from Truman State University and a Masters in Biology with a certificate in Zoo and Aquarium Studies from Western Illinois University.
 She has worked as a naturalist since 2011 and currently serves as the 4-H IA AmeriCorps Site-Supervisor and IINSPIRE LSAMP Coordinator during the summer.
 In her spare time, Liz enjoys hiking, boating, baking, and reading.

 Jenna Skopek is an AmeriCorps member serving as a full-time naturalist educator at Nahant Marsh.
 She received her Bachelor’s of Environmental Science degree from the University of Dubuque in 2015.
 While attending the University, she spent a month in Paraguay assisting on a wide range of research projects.
 She also conducted research for three years on mussels of the Mississippi River.
 Jenna enjoys hiking, camping, fishing, cooking, and traveling.

 Kinsey Nielsen is an AmeriCorps member serving as a full-time naturalist at Nahant Marsh.
 She has a bachelor’s degree in Animal Ecology from Iowa State University and has spent the past three summers performing water quality and habitat surveys in Midwest wetlands.
 Kinsey enjoys whitewater kayaking, camping, hiking, catching butterflies, playing pickleball, and traveling the world.

-Eric Shershen is a part-time AmeriCorps member serving since the beginning of October, 2017.
-He is currently a senior biology and environmental studies double major at Augustana College and conducts research on mosses under one of his professors.
+Eric Shershen is a part-time AmeriCorps member serving since the beginning of October 2017.
+He is currently a senior biology and environmental studies double major at Augustana College and conduct research on mosses under one of his professors.
 Eric enjoys hiking, playing Ultimate Frisbee, biking, botany, and eating ice cream.